EternityForest/pavillion/README.md

 Pavillion uses a traditional client-server model, except that clients and servers may share a port.
 With a few exceptions, only a client can initiate a request, and only a server may respond to or act on a request.
 This includes reliable and unreliable multicasting modes.

 Every client has a 16-byte client ID which may be freely and arbitrarily chosen as a username might be.
-Clients using security also have a 32 byte Preshared Key.
+Clients using PSK security also have a 32 byte Preshared Key.
 This has to be a full-strength random key, because the protocol exposes it to offline attacks.
+Clients can also be identified by a 32 byte ECC keypair.

 This should not be an issue in the intended use cases.

 Messages from a client to a server may be multicast.
 As long as the servers listen on the same port, they will all recieve it, even with security enabled(If they all have the same keypair or PSK).
-Conceptually pavillion treats the servers as part of one distributed system.
+This differs from datagram TLS which often only supports unicast.

 Messages from a server back to a client are normally unicast.

 ## Ports

-General multicast application traffic belongs on port 1783 on multicast group 239.255.28.12.
+General multicast application traffic uses port 1783 on multicast group 239.255.28.12 by default, but performance could go down if you have many unrelated applications sharing a multicast address.

 ## What's working so far

 At the moment, we have secure reliable multicasting with both ECC and preshared keys.
-Check out the unit tests for examples.
+We have RPC calls, and we can use multicast groups for encrypted many-to-many messaging.
+Check out the unit tests for more examples.